reitzig/container-do/README.md

  - persist and share specific setups, and
  - minimize the blast radius of potential mishaps.

+A more eloquent reasoning for using containers as development environment can be found in the documentation of [kudulab/dojo](https://github.com/kudulab/dojo#why-was-dojo-created-dojo-benefits).

 ### Premise

  1. You have a "project directory",